Rules and regulations governing school bus students

 - Serious offenses are defined but not limited to those listed above.

-Steps and consequences for improper conduct on school bus
+Steps and consequences for improper conduct on a school bus

 - A bus conduct report is written and forwarded to the principal.
 The student is denied bus privileges for five (5) days.
 The principal will notify the student’s parents; this is noted in review 360.

 - A bus conduct report is written and forwarded to the principal.
 The student is denied bus privileges for ten (10) days.
 The transportation administrator and/or campus administration will notify the student’s parents; this is noted in review 360.

 - A bus conduct report is written and forwarded to the principal.
 The student is denied bus privileges for the remainder of the school year or for whatever length of time is deemed appropriate.
 The transportation administrator and/or campus administration will notify the student’s parents; this is noted in review 360.

 Note: The principal has the authority to skip steps for serious violations or to designate such other punishment as deemed appropriate.
 GISD Board Policy FFFF (Local).